DUPIXENT 300 mg Solution for injection Ref.[8955] Active ingredients: Dupilumab

 Eosinophilia

-Dupilumab-treated patients had a greater mean initial increase from baseline in eosinophil count compared to patients treated with placebo in the atopic dermatitis, asthma, and CRSwNP indications.
+Dupilumab-treated patients had a greater mean initial increase from baseline in eosinophil count compared to patients treated with placebo in the atopic dermatitis, asthma, CRSwNP, and COPD indications.
 Eosinophil counts declined to near baseline levels during study treatment and returned to baseline during the asthma open-label extension safety study (TRAVERSE).
 The mean blood eosinophil levels decreased to below baseline by week 20 and was maintained up to 5 years in the long-term OLE study (AD-1225).
 Compared to placebo, no increase in mean blood eosinophil counts was observed in PN (PRIME and PRIME2).
-Mean and median blood eosinophil counts declined to near baseline or remained below baseline levels in EoE (TREET Parts A and B) during study treatment.
+Mean and median blood eosinophil counts declined to near baseline or remained below baseline levels in EoE (TREET Parts A and B) and COPD (BOREAS and NOTUS) during study treatment.

 Treatment-emergent eosinophilia (≥5,000 cells/mcL) was reported in 8.4% of dupilumab-treated patients and 0% in placebo-treated patients in study AD-1539, with median eosinophil counts declining below baseline at end of treatment period.